Zinc Rich Foods & Recipes

 Zinc deficiency symptoms include:

-Zinc and Lines on Your Fingernails
+Zinc Deficiencies and Lines on Your Fingernails

 Interestingly enough, your fingernails are a great indicator of varying nutrient deficiencies.
 Ridges in your fingernails can indicate that your body is low in protein, calcium, zinc, or vitamin A. Small white dots on your fingernails can also hint that you may not be getting enough zinc in your diet.